-Since some changes only take effect after the system reboots, it is important that you exit this Configuration Utility properly.
-Return to the Main menu and exit using the Quit option.
+Since some changes only take effect after the system reboots, it is important that the user exit from this Configuration Utility properly.
+Return to the Main Menu and exit by using the Quit option.

 Important: Rebooting the system without properly exiting from this utility may cause some changes to not take effect.